fearfulferret/Azure-ELK-Stack/README.md

 # Azure-ELK-Stack
-An Azure deployment of web servers and a logging server using Docker and Ansible
+An Azure deployment of web servers and a logging server using Docker and Ansible.

 ## Automated ELK Stack Deployment